 Through LAI, employees are able to earn a paycheck and contribute to the local economy.
 Without LAI, many would not be able to work, according to Maasen.

-Saltability features 100 percent pure pink Himalayan salt mined from the Himalayan Mountains in Pakistan through socially, environmentally responsible manufacturing.
+Saltability features 100 percent pure pink Himalayan salt mined from the Himalayan mountain range in Pakistan through socially, environmentally responsible manufacturing.
 For more information, visit saltability.com.

 Lake Area Industries is a nonprofit organization that employs approximately 70 developmentally disabled people in Camden County, Missouri.
 For more information, visit lakeareaindustries.org.